 Lady Bird is a fictional character

 Christine “Lady Bird” McPherson (Saoirse Ronan) watches a young man belt out the final notes to “Being Alive” from Stephen Sondheim’s Company before auditioning for the school musical.
 She had leaned her head against the glass in a car with her mother.
-Lady Bird—and the film that bears her name, written and directed by Greta Gerwig—has ambivalence coursing through her veins, stuck in Sacramento, where she thinks there’s nothing to give her while paying close attention to what her home does have to offer.
+Greta Gerwig wrote and directed the movie with the same name, Lady Bird, and she has ambivalence running through her veins because she is stuck in Sacramento, where she believes there is nothing to offer her while paying close attention to what her home does have to offer.

 Stephen Sondheim and Greta Gerwig are a natural fit.
 Few filmmakers can capture the ambiguity and mixed feelings that come with refusing to make up one’s mind: consider 35-year-old Bobby in Company, who wants to marry a friend but never commits to any of his girlfriends; Cinderella’s “hemming and hawing” on the, ahem, steps of the palace; or Mrs. Lovett’s hesitation in telling Sweeney her true motives.
 Lady Bird isn’t as high-concept as many of Sondheim’s works, but it has a searing honesty to it and Gerwig’s work in general, making the film’s concerns and compassion resound with equal frequency in the viewer’s heart.
 Kyle Turner (Kyle Turner)